hu-macsy/lama_old/doc/user_guide/source/installation/configuration/tracing.rst

    cmake -DLAMA_TRACE_LEVEL=TIME ...

-Beside the source code instrumentation for the installation, take into account that the timing must be explicitly enabled at runtime.
+Beside the source code instrumentation for the installation, take into account that the timing must be explicitly enabled at runtime by:

 .. code-block:: bash